A Simple Idea

 The Charter members are the foundation and soul of the Club, but it is the member-volunteers that are its heart.
 It is the member-volunteers that keep the Club alive and kicking.
 They improve and maintain the grounds.
 They plan, set up, staff, and clean up the many events and fundraisers sponsored by the Club.
 The following is a brief list of some of the activities handled by member-volunteers: Colleen Ball, St. Patrick's Day Parade and Float Committees, Benefit Dinners, Benefit Golf Tournaments, the Irish Festival, Scholarship Committees, Children's Halloween and Christmas Parties, Adult Christmas Party, and Athletic Team Sponsorships.

 A few guys of Irish descent, a few beers, and a simple idea.
-An idea that 40 years later still shines true.
+An idea that over 40 years later still shines true.
 Although at over 900 members, much larger than the founders envisioned, the Sons of Erin is still a close-knit, social community of Irish-American descendants gathering to promote and foster Irish heritage and interests in Western Massachusetts.

 SONS OF ERIN CHARTER MEMBERS